Key Stage 4 subjects

 What is Greenford High School aiming to achieve through its English curriculum?

-- The English department takes an active role in nurturing students who are passionate about literature and communicate with confidence; in lessons students are inspired by great works of literature and are encouraged to find their own creative voice.
+- The English department takes an active role in nurturing students who are passionate about literature and communicate with confidence; in lessons, students are inspired by great works of literature and are encouraged to find their own creative voice.

 - To provide a breadth of study where students are well-read and able to explore a range of texts that develop wider cultural context so that they are more worldly in their knowledge.